GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

-# Manual Gluu Server Clustering
+# Gluu Server Clustering

 ## Introduction
-If you require high availability (HA) or failover, follow the instructions below to manually configure multi-master replication (MMR) across multiple Gluu Servers.

-!!!
-Note
-    To simplify setup and ongoing operations of Gluu in an HA environment, we offer a tool called [Cluster Manager](https://gluu.org/docs/cm) with the [Gluu VIP Subscription](https://gluu.org/pricing#vip).
+Many organizations need to cluster their Gluu Server in order to provide failover and high availability (HA).

+The instructions below provide detailed steps for manually configuring HA across multuple instances of the Gluu Server.
+Although we provide detailed instructions, clustering for production scenarios is not a simple task, and Gluu does not provide free community support for manual HA configuration.

+We also offer the following two supported strategies for HA, which require either a [Gluu VIP Subscription](https://gluu.org/pricing/#vip), *or* a support agreement with one of our OEM partners.

+1. [Cluster Manager (CM)](https://gluu.org/docs/cm), our GUI tool for automating many of the complicated steps below.

+1. [Docker Edition (DE)](https://gluu.org/docs/de), which provides assets, recipes, and examples for running all Gluu Services in their own Linux containers.
+DE not only enables HA, but also provides operational, performance, and security advantages over traditional VM-based deployments of Gluu.

+For more details about supported options for HA, [schedule a call](https://gluu.org/booking).

 ## Concept